mathematic-inc/vscode-latex/README.md

 - For caching, if a configuration file is suddenly lower in priority than a new configuration (according to [Configuration File Names](#configuration-file-names)), then the new configuration file may not be noticed.
 In this case, reload the window.
 - If `-v` is specified in the `CmdLine` option of the linter configuration, the linter will break since `-v` overrides the extension's custom `-f` formatting for lint messages.

+## Contributing

+Start with a [Discussion](../../discussions/new), not a pull request.
+A Mathematic maintainer will review the proposal.
+If we decide to implement it, a maintainer or one of our AI agents will open the pull request.
+When Mathematic implements a proposal, the implementation pull request will link to the Discussion and credit its original author.
+GitHub restricts pull request creation to Mathematic maintainers, repository collaborators with write, maintain, or admin access, and authorized maintenance agents.

+See [CONTRIBUTING.md](CONTRIBUTING.md) for the full policy.

 ## Special Thanks

 The syntax is provided by [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop).